 How could I ever succeed as an adult if I was so worried about everything and if I could make some major wrong turns in my life?
 How could I learn to love myself and accept the gifts and talents that I had when I was so full of doubt and fear?

-I married a man who was truly brilliant; knowledgeable; and could speed read and absorb what he read.
+I married a man who was truly brilliant; knowledgeable; and learned ancient Greek and Hebrew and could speed read.
 I looked at him with wonder and developed a feeling that I was ignorant and inept by comparison.
 Over time I found it easy to leave making decisions largely up to him.
 After all he was “so much smarter” than I was.
 Little did I realize that I was losing myself in his world.
 Low self esteem can lead to some poor behaviors and decisions.

 But through my day to day world apart from him as a nurse, mother, and friend to other women, I finally learned that I was much stronger and wiser than I ever allowed myself to believe.